oracle-livelabs/analytics-ai/big-data/bds-ml-oac/cleanse-data/cleanse-data.md

-# Cleanse and Transform data and upload to Hive using Python (PySpark)
+# Cleanse and Transform data and upload to Hive with Python (PySpark)

 ## Introduction